 - 1. A-1 Conservation Low Density Residential District - a.
-Woodland or game preserve, wildlife sanctuary, or similar conservation use - b.
+Woodland or game preserve, wildlife sanctuary, or similar conservation use. - b.
 Single family detached dwellings. - c.
 Nurseries and greenhouses. - d.
 Municipal use. - e.
-Home occupation pursuant to Section 6.1300. - f.
-Accessory uses and structures to the above principal use when on the same
+Home occupation pursuant to Section 403.C.8 of this Ordinance. - f.
+Accessory uses and structures to the above principal use when on the same lot